Irritable?

 This one is a tough one.

-But, I encourage you to make a list of things that need to get one.
+But, I encourage you to make a list of things that need to get done.

 Not, a to-do list per se, but an ongoing list of tasks that you need or WANT to be completed at some point.

-Now go through that list and see what you can delegate to someone else.
+Now go through that list and decide what you can delegate to someone else.

 Get that off your plate, and move onto the next task.